Introduction

 - Room Usage:

-- High-traffic areas or spaces prone to dirt, like hallways and children’s rooms, may benefit from textures that hide imperfections well, such as orange peel or knockdown textures.
+- In areas with high foot traffic or those prone to dirt, such as hallways and children’s rooms, textures that effectively conceal imperfections, like orange peel or knockdown textures, can be particularly advantageous.

 - Lighting: